-Main contributions deal with central and overarching, martial arts and martial arts (KuK)-relevant questions.
-They can be created as an overview by summarising and assessing the state of research, further developing theoretical approaches and methodological designs or documenting and classifying empirical research projects.
-At the same time, the topics of the main contributions should not be too narrow and too specialized, but rather offer opportunities for further research and discussion.
-These articles are reviewed in a 'double blind'-peer review .
+Main contributions deal with central and overarching questions on martial arts and combat sports.
+They can be conceived as an overview by summarizing and assessing the state of research, develop theoretical approaches and methodological designs, document and classify empirical research projects, or they show practical examples.
+Topics of the main contributions should not be too narrow and too specialized, but rather offer opportunities for further research and discussion.
+These papers are reviewed in a 'double blind'-peer review.

 Research reports or impulse papers present questions, theoretical foundations, methodological considerations and empirical results from concrete research projects.
 Projects that have not yet been completed can also be published here with interim results already available and initial ideas can be formulated in the form of approaches to such projects.
-Representations that were presented at the same time at an annual conference of the Commission Martial Arts and Martial Arts of the Deutsche Vereinigung für Sportwissenschaft e.V. are assigned to the category Conference papers , with which the authors document their presented papers.
+Representations that were presented at the same time at an annual conference of the Commission Martial Arts and Martial Arts of the Deutsche Vereinigung für Sportwissenschaft e.V. are assigned to the category Conference papers, with which the authors document their presented papers.
 The orientation should be less general than that of the main contributions.
-A peer review does not take place; there is only editorial processing.
+These papers are reviewed within the editoral board.

 In addition, book reviews as well as reports or position papers can be submitted after consultation with the editor.
-The way of presentation and linguistic structure should be based on what is customary and customary practice for the respective contribution format.
+The way of presentation and linguistic structure should be based on what is common practice for the respective contribution format.

 The editorial team itself initiates und publishes debates, interviews, and reprints.